 When a VPC-Connected ECS instance accesses the Internet, its public IP address is mapped to its private IP address through network address translation (NAT).

-EIP: If you want to keep a public IP address and bind it to any of your VPC-Connected ECS instances in the same region, you can use an EIP address.
+EIP: If you want to keep a public IP address and associate it to any of your VPC-Connected ECS instances in the same region, you can use an EIP address.

 NatPublicIp: When creating a VPC-Connected ECS instance, if you select Assign a public IP, a NatPublicIp is assigned to the instance when it is created.